Logitech Harmony

-Logitech Harmony is a line of remote controls and home automation products produced by Logitech.
+Logitech Harmony is a line of remote controls and home automation products formerly produced by Logitech.
 The line includes universal remote products designed for controlling the components of home theater systems (including televisions, set-top boxes, DVD and Blu-ray players, video game consoles) and other devices that can be controlled via infrared, as well as newer smart home hub products that can be used to additionally control supported Internet of things (IoT) and Smart home products, and allow the use of mobile apps to control devices.
-On April 10, 2021, Logitech announced that they would discontinue Harmony Remote manufacturing.
+Logitech stopped manufacturing Harmony remotes in 2021 and discontinued support for older models in 2025.

 History

 The Harmony remote control was originally created in 2001 by Easy Zapper, a Canadian company, and first sold in November 2001.
 The company later changed its name to Intrigue Technologies and was located in Mississauga, Ontario, Canada.
 Computer peripheral manufacturer Logitech acquired it in May 2004 for US$29 million, turning Harmony remotes into a worldwide phenomenon.

 In April 2021, Logitech announced the decision to discontinue the manufacturing of Harmony remotes.
-Any remaining Harmony remote inventory will continue to be available through retailers for new customers, and support will continue to be offered.
+In 2025, they announced that support for older models that depended on the Harmony Remote software would end on May 28, 2025.
+As of 2025, models that are compatible with the newer MyHarmony app are still supported.